As children grow older, their needs and interests oftentimes change and child custody arrangements may need to be modified accordingly.

 Child custody mediation is a popular and effective avenue for parents trying to arrange or modify custody agreements in California.

 Mediation might be right for your family if you and your co-parent have a history of successfully working together on the terms of your custody case.
 If you and your co-parent have a high degree of conflict and poor co-parenting and communication skills, mediation might not be as productive.
 You and your co-parent must be willing to hear each other out and work together to resolve custody issues for the best interest of your child.

-If parents cannot agree on modifying a custody order, the parent seeking the modification will need to file a motion with the court to request it.
-This generally
+If parents cannot agree on modifying a custody order, the parent seeking the modification will need to file a motion, also referred to as a ‘Request for Order‘, with the court to request it.

 Examples of a “significant change in circumstances” which may justify a modification of child custody are:

 - One or both parents are abusing drugs or alcohol

 - Criminal conviction or incarceration of one of the parents

 - The child is being neglected or abused

 - One or both of the parents have had a substantial change in their work schedules